pingcap/docs-cn/storage-engine/titan-overview.md

 - No range query will be performed or you do not need a high performance of range query.
 Because the data stored in Titan is not well-ordered, its performance of range query is poorer than that of RocksDB, especially for the query of a large range.
 According PingCAP's internal test, Titan's range query performance is 40% to a few times lower than that of RocksDB.
 - Sufficient disk space (consider reserving a space twice of the RocksDB disk consumption with the same data volume).
 This is because Titan reduces write amplification at the cost of disk space.
 In addition, Titan compresses values one by one, and its compression rate is lower than that of RocksDB.
 RocksDB compresses blocks one by one.
 Therefore, Titan consumes more storage space than RocksDB, which is expected and normal.
 In some situations, Titan's storage consumption can be twice that of RocksDB.

+Starting from v7.6.0, Titan is enabled by default for newly created clusters.
+Because small TiKV values remain stored in RocksDB, you can enable Titan in this scenario as well.

 If you want to improve the performance of Titan, see the blog post [Titan: A RocksDB Plugin to Reduce Write Amplification](https://pingcap.com/blog/titan-storage-engine-design-and-implementation/).

 ## Architecture and implementation